Liu-KM/liu-km.github.io/_pages/about.md

   - /about.html
 ---

 Hey, this is Qianli.
 I am currently a Ph.D.
 Student at the [PEI Lab](https://peilab.netlify.app/) of Hong Kong University of Science and Technology (HKUST), supervised by Prof. Song Guo.
-Prior to that, I earned my Bachelor’s Degree in Computer Science at Hong Kong Polytechnic University (PolyU).
+Prior to that, I earned my Bachelor's Degree in Computer Science at Hong Kong Polytechnic University (PolyU).

 ## 🔥 News
 + 2024.12.06 Our work "MELL: Memory Efficient Large Language Model Serving System via Online Dynamic Scheduling" is accepted by INFOCOM 2025.